alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 The main challenge in assessing the impact of coaches is accounting for roster quality.
 This is why looking at winning records alone can be misleading.
 For example, Phil Jackson has an astonishing 70% win record over his career, but some could argue he benefited from superior talent (Michael Jordan, Kobe Bryant, Shaquille O'Neal, to a name a few).
 So, how do we account for that?
 How do we know whether it the coach who benefited from the players and not the other way around?

 Some coaches fly under the radar despite outperforming with lesser rosters.
-Many would consider Brad Stevens as one of the league's best coaches, especially after taking a roster led by Isaiah Thomas to the top seed in the Eastern Conference in [2016-17](https://www.basketball-reference.com/teams/BOS/2017.html).
+Many would consider Brad Stevens as one of the league's best coaches, especially after taking a roster led by Isaiah Thomas to the top seed of the Eastern Conference in [2016-17](https://www.basketball-reference.com/teams/BOS/2017.html).
 To Stevens' credit, Thomas has had nowhere near this kind of individual or team success on any of [the other 7 teams he's played on]((https://www.basketball-reference.com/players/t/thomais02.html)).
-It could have been luck, but Stevens seems to consistently derive the most out of his players (think of Jae Crowder, Kelly Olynyk, Aaron Baynes).
+It could have been luck, but Stevens seems to consistently derive the most out of even secondary players (think Jae Crowder, Kelly Olynyk, Aaron Baynes).
 It's impossible to put in numbers the size of Stevens' impact simply because there are no metrics for that.
-The current analytics landscape lacks any systemic quantification of the coaching effect.

 ### 'Fixed Effects' as Metrics for Coaches

-The model I develop generates metrics that capture a coach's average impact on team wins while controlling for roster quality.
-I use a regression model called 'Fixed Effects' that includes players' performance in the previous season as a proxy for quality.
+I fill this gap by generating metrics that capture a coach's average impact on team wins, while controlling for roster quality.
+I use a regression model called 'Fixed Effects' that includes players' overall performance from the previous season as a proxy for quality.
 The analysis covers 209 head coaches across all NBA teams since 1985.

 I obtain a nice distribution of fixed effects.
-As shown in the below histogram, the range of values is from -25 to +28 (Steve Kerr).
+As shown in the below histogram, the range of resulting values is from -25 to +28 (Steve Kerr).
 The mean fixed effect is 0, which means that a value of +10.0 indicates that a coach generates 10 additional wins per season relative to the mean.

 ![histogram] (/images/posts/coaches/histogram.png)